Geometric Approaches on Persistent Homology: : Generalization to Higher Dimensions

-\begin{remark}[Uryson Widths] Notice that in the above theorem, we used the same width notion defined for surfaces now in the context of closed singular $k$-manifolds.
-For a $k$-manifold $M$, this is called Uryson $1$-width $\omega_1(M)$, as it is induced by the codimension-$1$ sweepouts $f^{-1}(t)$ induced by $f\colon M\to\R$.
-If one use instead a function $F\colon M\to\R^m$, then the sweepouts $F^{-1}(\mathbf{x})$ will be codimension-$m$ submanifolds; a similar definition gives us Uryson $m$-width $\omega_m(M)$ of the manifold~\cite{gromov1988width}.
-It is known that for a closed $k$-manifold, the widths are monotone, namely $\omega_1(M)\geq \omega_2(M)\geq...\geq\omega_{k-1}(M)\geq \omega_k(M)=0$.
+\begin{remark}[Urysohn Widths] Notice that in the above theorem, we used the same width notion defined for 2-cycles, now in the context of $k$-cycles.
+For a $k$-manifold $M$, this is called Urysohn $1$-width $\omega_1(M)$, as it is induced by the codimension-$1$ sweepouts $f^{-1}(t)$ induced by $f\colon M\to\R$.
+If one use instead a function $F\colon M\to\R^m$, then the sweepouts $F^{-1}(\mathbf{x})$ will be codimension-$m$ submanifolds; a similar definition gives us the Urysohn $m$-width $\omega_m(M)$ of the manifold~\cite{gromov1988width}.
+It is known that for a closed $k$-manifold, the widths are monotone, namely $\omega_1(M)\ge \omega_2(M)\ge\ldots\ge\omega_{k-1}(M)\ge \omega_k(M)=0$.
 It is conjectured that the $(k-1)$-width $\omega_{k-1}(M)$ is closely related to Gromov's filling radius~\cite{guth2011volumes}.
 So, by generalizing the arguments above, one might get better estimates by using $\omega_{k-1}(M)$.
-See~\cref{sec:lowerbound} for further discussion. \end{remark}
+See \cref{ssec:lowerbound} for further discussion. \end{remark}

-Similarly, one can generalize \cref{thm:main-area} to higher dimensions by adapting the notion of thick-thin decompositions to higher dimensions, and using the volume to bound the diameter of equatorial hypersurfaces in the thick parts.
-In particular, let the volume $|\Omega|$ of the $k$-dimensional homology class $\Omega$ be the volume of smallest volume $k$-cycle representative $M\in [\Omega]$, where the volume $|M|$ is the number of $k$-simplices in $M$.
-Then, we form the following conjecture as a generalization of \cref{thm:main-area}.